 Search for problems

 First, you need to put on your detective hat and investigate.
 Find out if there are any apps or processes that may be causing your Mac to run slowly.
-The easiest method to find all running processes and programs using the Activity Monitor.
+The Activity Monitor is the easiest method to find all running processes and programs.

 - Go to Applications/Utilities, and launch the Activity Monitor.

 - Click the CPU button at the top.
-This will put the processes in order according to the CPU cycles they’re using.
+This will put the processes in order according to their CPU cycles.

-- Take a look at the processes at the top of the list to find out if any are using more than around 20%.
+- Look at the processes at the top of the list to find out if any use is more than 20%.
 Some programs like Photoshop or Final Cut Pro may need that much power if they’re working with big files or rendering effects, but most smaller apps and background processes shouldn’t need that much power.

-- If you do see anything that’s using a high level of CPU, try quitting them to see what happens.
+- If you see anything that’s using a high CPU level, try quitting them to see what happens.
 This you have to do to fix the problem, so it’s worth trying.